 “As long as you keep your hair up and refrain from actin’ prissy, the crew won’t mind you.”
 Dan cautioned.

 Later that evening, as dusk twinkled its way across the sky and the stars appeared, Dan instructed Lyric on how to oil the helm.
 She rubbed the cloth on the gears and watched the polished wood gleam in the candlelight.

 “Aye, that’s good.
 This’ll be one of your jobs, and you’ll have to grease the wheel as often as twice a month.”
 Dan leaned against the railing and gazed at the night sky.

 The rag’s motion slowed as Lyric looked up at the sailor.
 “Dan, I’m curious.
 Why did you tell me to jump on the ship?
 I thought sailors didn’t like having women on board.”

 “You don’t qualify as a woman yet, lass.”
 Dan grinned, then his face became serious.
 “To be truthful, you can be a great help to the captain, and not just practically speakin’.
 You see, the captain wanted to bring his niece on this voyage, but she became sick and started coughin’ up blood… I reckoned you are her replacement.
 That’s why the captain let you stay.”

 “The captain’s niece on a privateer’s ship?
 How unconventional.”
-Lyric said lightly and knelt to grease underneath the wheel.
+Lyric knelt to grease underneath the wheel.